 Learn how to make your app idea yourself.

-Of course the only real way to make sure that you have complete control and ownership over your app is to build it yourself.
+Of course the only real way to make sure that you have complete control and ownership over your app is to build your own app.
 And it may be easier than you think to get the skills that you need to make it happen.
 You can learn to code in a traditional college, online, or with a more specialized immersive bootcamp.

 The obvious benefit of this route is that you will be learning skills that you will have forever, and which will continue to serve you in updating your app, or creating more in the future.
 You will also have more possibilities open to you creatively, and sole ownership over your app—both in terms of money and vision.

 On the other hand, this route will probably cost you more money than the alternatives, but it will be a finite amount of payments (as opposed to a potential monthly fee for an app builder or repeat payments to freelancers for updates).
 The return on investment is also much greater than if you spent your money on, say, a freelancer, as you will continue to benefit from your new skills and knowledge.